 Response: The differences are exaggerated by critics and can be explained by different emphases (condemnation versus consolation).
-Critics often fail to acknowledge that content, the time of writing, and circumstances typically influence an author's style.
+Critics often will not admit that content, time of writing, and circumstances normally affect an author's style.

 3. Accusation: Messiah is presented as King in chapters 1-39 but as Suffering Servant in chapters 40-66.